Overview

 Docker¶

-The recommended way to run the server is to use Docker.
-With every release of opsml, we build and publish new Docker images that you can use to run the server.
+The recommended way to run the server is to use Docker or any other container service.
+With every release of opsml, we build and publish new container images that you can use to run the server and UI.
 You can find the latest images on Docker Hub.

 In most cases, you can run the server with the following command; however, you may wish to use our docker images as base images to build your own custom images.